AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 ```
 Here we are selecting a text paragraph (line 1), then attaching an event listener to it (line 3) so that when the paragraph is clicked, the `updateName()` code block (lines 5-8) is run.
 The `updateName()` code block (these types of reusable code blocks are called "functions") asks the user for a new name, and then inserts that name into the paragraph to update the display.

 If you swapped the order of the first two lines of code, it would no longer work--instead, you'd get an error returned in the [browser developer console]()--`TypeError: para is undefined`.
-This means that the `para` object does not exist yet, so we ccan't add an event listener to it.
+This means that the `para` object does not exist yet, so we can't add an event listener to it.

 <hr>

-:exclamation: **Note**: This is a very common error--you need to be careful that the objects referenced in your code exist before you try to do stuff to them.
+**Note**: This is a very common error--you need to be careful that the objects referenced in your code exist before you try to do stuff to them.

 <hr>